singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 You can now access LNDg from within your local network by browsing to https://minibolt.local:8889 (or your equivalent IP address).

-The default login is `lndg-admin` and the first time password was generated by the `initialize.py` script.
-You can find the password at `/home/lndg/lndg/data/password.txt'(you should delete this file for security reasons).
-You can change the password in the GUI.
+* The default login is `lndg-admin` and the first time password was generated by the `initialize.py` script in the [initialization](lndg.md#initialization) step.
+If you forgot or didn't write it down, you can find the password at `/home/lndg/lndg/data/password.txt` (you should delete this file for security reasons).
+* *You can change the initial password after logging into in the GUI.*

 * To delete the first time password file